dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 Once we are at the starting position, how do we decide what direction to go?
 If you want to maximally change your elevation with minimal steps, you must move perpendicular to the iso-elevation lines.
 This is true regardless of the line spacing and is easiest to think about if we imagine that all of the contour lines are equally spaced, i.e. the mountain has the same slope everywhere.
 We will illustrate the idea by looking at the 2D neuron iso-response maps that we used in the previous blog post.
-As a starting point, lets consider a linear neuron, which has straight and equally-spaced iso-response lines.
+As a starting point, let's consider a linear neuron, which has straight and equally-spaced iso-response lines.
 The horizontal axis is the neuron’s MEI, or maximally exciting image, which was determined to be the image that causes the largest output.
 If we perturb an input orthogonal to the iso-response lines, then the activation maximally changes.
 If we go in the direction of the MEI (to the right in this case) then the activation maximally grows, and vice versa for the opposite direction.